yuvrajrathva/P2P-Gossips-Network/README.md

 ## Folder Structure
 There are 4 folders in the root directory and 4 files.
-There is one config folder which contains config.yaml file and there we have specifid the seed port and the ip address.
+There is one config folder which contains config.txt file and there we have specified the seed port and the ip address.
 To run the seed nodes follow the below path:

 1) Go the cmd folder from the root directory